-CBD topicals, which include lotions, balms, creams, and salves, have become a popular product for people looking to find relief from both localized pain and skin conditions.
-CBD is often used to alleviate symptoms of eczema, headaches, arthritis, muscle strains, and minor aches and pains from exercise and more.
+CBD topicals, which include lotions, balms, creams, and salves, have become a popular products for people looking to find relief from both localized pain and skin conditions.
+CBD is often used to alleviate symptoms of eczema, headaches, arthritis, muscle strains, minor aches and pains from exercise, and more.

 But with an explosion of CBD topicals available, it can be hard to choose the right products and to know which products are worth buying.
-We’ll cover everything you need to know about topical CBD, including how it works, types available and how to choose the right product.
+We’ll cover everything you need to know about topical CBD, including how it works, the types available, and how to choose the right product.